vitmalina/KickStart/README.md

 gulp dev
 ```

-### JSON BackEnd
+### JSON Back-End

-Since data is read from static JSON files and cannot be modified, JSON BackEnd is purely for demo purposes.
+Since data is read from static JSON files and cannot be modified, JSON back-end is purely for demo purposes.
 It is enabled by default.
 You can change it in "/web/app/home/config.js" file by modifying "context" property.

-### NodeJS BackEnd
+### NodeJS Back-End

-To use NodeJS BackEnd you need to do a series of steps:
+To use NodeJS back-end you need to do a series of steps:
 - Install and start MongoDB server (used for session storage)
 - Install and start PostgreSQL DB server
 - Run SQL scripts in "/setup" folder